miguel-a-tamayo/Arduino-Timer/README.md

-# PersonalProjects
+# Arduino Timer

-This is a repository dedicated to all my personal projects
+## Instructions
+- Download the repository
+- Build the Circuit following the report in:
+- Upload the code to the arduino